JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 ---

-Before jumping straight into implementing datatypes via descriptions, it is convient to be able model some them in Agda (as done in [The Gentle Art of Levitation](http://gallium.inria.fr/~pdagand/papers/levitation.pdf) by Chapman et. al. and subsequent papers).
+Before jumping straight into implementing datatypes via descriptions, it is convient to be able model some of them in Agda (as done in [The Gentle Art of Levitation](http://gallium.inria.fr/~pdagand/papers/levitation.pdf) by Chapman et. al. and subsequent papers).
 Everything in the surface language, such as